Luidog/fms-api-client/README.md

 The client also provides utility methods to aid in parsing and manipulating FileMaker Data.
 The client exports the `recordId(data)`, `fieldData(data)`, and `transform(data, options)` to aid in transforming Data API response data into other formats.
 Each utility method is capable of recieving either an object or a array.

-#### recordId Utility
+#### Record Id Utility

-The recordId method retrieves the `recordId` properties for a response.
+The record id utility retrieves the `recordId` properties for a response.
 This method will return either a single string or an array of strings.

 `recordId(data)`